Boombox-Discord/Boombox/readme.md

 To install run the commands below.

+First, make a copy of config-example.json and call it config.json.
+Enter your own discord token and youtube api token.
+You can also change the prefix here if you wish.

 `npm install` and `node bot.js`

 Docker support is going to be added at a later date.